-Then rinse the solids in cold water (or dip in an ice bath).
+- Then rinse the solids in cold water (or dip in an ice bath).
 This will help get rid of any remaining buttermilk and help it last longer in the refrigerator.
-Roll it up in the form you want (we like to shape it into a roll similar to a regular stick of butter using plastic wrap to help shape it) and keep cold until service.
+Roll it up in the form you want (we like to shape it into a roll similar to a regular stick of butter using plastic wrap to help shape it) and keep cold until time to serve.

 Feel free to add a bit of salt (about a teaspoon or less) to either your cream mixture before it’s whipped.
 Or you can do what we did.
 Add it to the butter after it’s been rinsed, but before rolling it into a stick.
 This will help the flavor of the butter to pop.
 Totally optional though!
 But like the cream, use the best possible salt that you have.